What is a cookie banner?

 - the cookie banner does not obscure it

-- no cookies are set on the privacy policy page for which consent would be necessary.
+- no cookies are set on the privacy policy page for which consent would be required.

-With cookie banners, make sure that the link is included, because according to the GDPR, you must be able to explain the data protection provisions before cookies from third-party providers are set.
+So make sure that the link is included in cookie banners, because you must be able to explain the privacy policy according to DSGVO before cookies are set by third-party providers.

 Does my cookie banner have to contain a link to my imprint?